Gen. Henry V. Graham and the Schoolhouse Door

 Major General Graham’s first interaction with the Civil Rights movement as an Alabama Guard leader occurred during the 1961 summer Freedom Rides.
 A multiracial coalition of activists converged in Alabama to protest continued segregation with civil disobedience.
 Local law enforcement and the Ku Klux Klan violently reacted to the Freedom Riders.

 A Freedom Rider bus went up in flames in May 1961 when a firebomb was tossed through a window near Anniston, Ala.
-The bus, which was testing bus station segregation in the south, had stopped because of a flat tire.
+The bus, which was protesting the segregation of public transportation in the south, had stopped because of a flat tire.
 Passengers escaped without serious injury.
 (AP Photo)

 Graham escorted the Freedom riders throughout the state.
 As the Freedom Riders were settled on their bus in Montgomery (to go to Jackson, Mississippi) General Graham stepped on the bus and “said they were about to embark on a “hazardous journey.
 We have taken every precaution to protect you.
 I sincerely wish you all a safe journey.”
 Then he stepped off the bus.